Find out what is happening in Pocklington and Market Weighton this week

 Pocklington

 Pocklington Arts Centre: The Selfish Giant at 2.30pm.
 An enchanting tale inspired by the children’s story by Oscar Wilde.
-Powerful storytelling, captivating puppetry, beautiful design, enchanting music and a sprinkling of magic sums up this very special show from Soap Soup Theatre and Tessa Bide Production.
+Powerful storytelling, captivating puppetry, beautiful design, enchanting music and a sprinkling of magic sums up this show from Soap Soup Theatre and Tessa Bide Production.
 Suitable for ages 3+.
 Tickets £7 / £26 (family).
-Call 01759 301547 or visit www.pocklingtonartscentre.co.uk to buy show tickets.
+Call 01759 301547 or visit www.pocklingtonartscentre.co.uk.

 22 February